originaluko/SpeedTester/README.md

 # Future

-Check x number of closest servers for latency and choose it for the test.
+Allow for modifying the download and upload size

 # Issues